-Under our articles of incorporation, our authorized capital stock consists of 200,000,000 shares of common stock, par value \$0.001 per share, of which, as of December 31, 2012 and February 15, 2013, 76,661,451 and 76,670,460 shares were issued and outstanding, respectively, and 20,000,000 shares of blank check preferred stock, par value \$0.01 per share, of which, as of December 31, 2012 and February 15, 2013, no shares were issued and outstanding.
-Of this blank check preferred stock, 1,000,000 shares have been designated Series A Participating Preferred Stock in connection with our adoption of a stockholder rights plan as described below under"-Stockholder Rights Plan."
+83,436,484 and 83,439,515 shares were issued and outstanding, respectively, and 20,000,000 shares of blank check preferred stock, par value \$0.01 per share, of which, as of December 31, 2013 and February 25, 2014, 1,600,000 shares of Series B Cumulative Redeemable Perpetual Preferred Shares were issued and outstanding.
+Of this blank check preferred stock, 1,000,000 shares have been designated Series A Participating Preferred Stock in connection with our adoption of a stockholder rights plan as described below under "-Stockholder Rights Plan."
 All of our shares of stock are in registered form.

-Please see Note 10 to our financial statements included at the end of this annual report for a discussion of the history of our share capital.
+Please see Note 10 to our financial statements included elsewhere in this annual report for a discussion of the history of our share capital.